materiaraiding/materiaraiding-old/top.md

 - Diagrams by Juno, Bird, MUR

 ### Toolboxes
 Toolboxes are an interactive guide that allows you to click through each phase indiviudally and review the mechanics in a easy to understand manner.
-TOP has multiple Toolboxes, each are listed here in order of phases in the fight.
+TOP has multiple Toolboxes, each are listed here in order of phases in the fight with some extra toolboxes for more info.

 [P1 Beetle](https://ff14.toolboxgaming.space/?id=758088204654761&preview=1){: .btn .btn-blue }
 [P2 M&F](https://ff14.toolboxgaming.space/?id=043186470764761&preview=1){: .btn .btn-blue }